meghanakongara0429/-Optimizing-Sprint-Planning-in-Scrum-Teams/PROJECT_DETAILED_EXPLANATION.md

 - **Scalable architecture**: Can grow from simple tool to enterprise solution
 - **Portfolio piece**: Shows full-stack development capabilities

 This project provides a solid foundation for learning advanced web development, AI integration, and Agile project management while building something genuinely useful for development teams.

+---
+**Note:** The filename should be `PROJECT_DETAILED_EXPLANATION.md` (not `PROJECT_DETAILED_EXPALNATION.md`).
+Consider renaming for clarity and professionalism.